 4. Get Geared Up

 While shadow kickboxing (kickboxing without a bag) requires nothing but the motivation to keep punching, it's not quite the same when working with a bag.
-So if you need to let out frustrations on a bag, Andruela recommends a a foot Muay Thai bag, resting on the ground, for at-home kickboxing.
+So if you need to let out frustrations on a bag, Andruela recommends a free-standing Muay Thai bag, resting on the ground, for at-home kickboxing.
 That's because it allows you to incorporate low kicks.

 That said, the Muay Thai bag offers a formidable resistance when hit, so make sure to protect your limbs with hand wraps, boxing gloves and shin guards.
 "If you're punching the bag and your hands aren't properly wrapped, you create this soreness around your wrist, and I don't wish that upon anyone," Guillory says.
+Wrapping your hands can also help prevent you from breaking or fracturing your fingers and hands as well as spraining your wrists.

 5. Put Safety First

-Safety precautions are very important with at-home kickboxing workouts, because you won't have a coach or trainer on-site to guide you.
-Phillips recommends having a couple sessions with a kickboxing instructor to learn proper form before striking out on your own (pun definitely intended).
+Safety precautions are very important with at-home kickboxing workouts because you won't have a coach or trainer on-site to guide you.
+Phillips recommends having a couple of sessions with a kickboxing instructor to learn proper form before striking out on your own (pun definitely intended).
 And here are a few other safety tips to keep in mind:

 - Always warm up for at least three to five minutes before your workout.
 Jumping rope and dynamic stretches are both great options.